CHANCES OF WINNING THE ST ANDREWS OLD COURSE BALLOT

 We might estimate that about two thirds of enquiries we receive are fairly general in terms of the dates they specify.
 They normally have an idea of the month or season.
 Only about a third will specify exact dates (and they nearly always seem to coincide with healthy playing windows which would suggest that the busy dates diary has already been consulted).

-Allow us to use some hypothetical numbers which needn’t be that far off
+Allow us to use some hypothetical numbers

 In July we might expect something like 400 golfers to be in St Andrews during a given week seeking to play the Old Course from the ballot.
 This probably equates to about 133 applications/ parties a day on a spread of 2,3, and 4 balls.
 Someone who is considering July and only has the one week to play will look at the diary and see that the window from 13th to the 18th is clear, whereas the window from the 20th to the 24th has 2½ hours blocked out on the 21st.
 How many of these 133 applicants take the decision to pursue an interest in the first week instead of the second?
 The answer is we don’t know for certain, but there could very easily be a disproportionate decision made in this direction